 Who has inspired you along the way?

 I grew up in a family of artists and academics – one that was very committed to the arts and culture.
 My dad’s a painter, actor, TV producer and author.
 My brother’s a writer, playwright, film-maker and actor.
 My mother’s a lover and champion of the arts; she’s supported literary initiatives in France and the US.
 She’s also hosted a radio show and cultural TV show on Africa.
-So as a family we’re truly committed to everything that’s directly connected to the arts and culture, and particularly to the cultures of Africans, Caribbeans, and Afro descendants.
+So as a family, we’re genuinely committed to everything that’s directly connected to the arts and culture, and particularly to the cultures of Africans, Caribbeans, and Afro-descendants.
 I became very passionate about the arts because of all of that.

-What were your greatest challenges and how did you overcome them?
+What were your most significant challenges and how did you overcome them?